 3. Three credits of approved internship or field experience

-Internships must be with one of the institutions of the criminal justice system or with an agency that interacts on a day-to-day basis with criminal justice institutions.
+Internships must be with one of the institutions of the criminal justice system or with an agency that interacts on a day-to-day basis with criminal justice institutions and must be approved for credit in an appropriate discipline.
+For more information, contact the coordinator.

 Additional requirements:

-• Variable topics, special topics, and education abroad courses may be used to meet the requirements of the minor when these focus on the theme of the minor.
-Approval by the minor advisory group is required; contact the coordinator.
+- Variable topics, special topics, and education abroad courses may be used to meet the requirements of the minor when these focus on the theme of the minor.
+Approval by the minor advisory group is required.
+For more information, contact the coordinator.

 Declaring a Crime and Justice minor